quazycrystal/quazycrystal.github.io/index.md

 <img src="/assets/img/home.png" style="width:auto; height:auto;" alt="home">

 <p>
- She creates various types of work, including installation art, jewelry, and audio systems.
-Her study is focused on how people interact with her creations.
+ I create various types of work, including installation art, jewelry, and audio systems.
+My study is focused on how people interact with my creations.
 </p>

 <p>
- Her passion for developing customizable MIDI system is evident in her work.
-Her creations integrate unique sound and interactive kinetic sculptures based on her expertise in fine art and computer science.
+ My passion is on developing customizable audio systems.
+Based on fine art and computer science expertise, my creations integrate unique sound and interactive kinetic sculptures.
 </p>

 <p>
- Master's studies in industrial design have encouraged her to tackle global challenges with design solutions, including medical and environmental problems.
-At the same time, she continues to make mysterious objects that are hard to categorize, all driven by her passions.
+ Master's studies in industrial design have encouraged me to tackle global challenges with design solutions, including medical and environmental problems.
+At the same time, I make mysterious objects that are hard to categorize, driven by my desire to create.
 </p>

 <p>
- Her unique designs, resulting from her dedication to craftsmanship, are a testament to her creativity and innovation.
+My unique designs, born from dedication to craftsmanship, stand as a testament to creativity and innovation.
 </p>